-The Harrison School of Pharmacy offers M.S. and Ph.D. degrees in pharmaceutical sciences.
-Graduate students have the opportunity to conduct groundbreaking research while pursuing their degree under HSOP's outstanding faculty.
+The Harrison College of Pharmacy offers M.S. and Ph.D. degrees in pharmaceutical sciences.
+Graduate students have the opportunity to conduct groundbreaking research while pursuing their degree under HCOP's outstanding faculty.
 During the application process, candidates will select one of four curricular options.

 The Medicinal Chemistry, Pharmaceutics, and Pharmacology options are designed for students interested in the drug discovery or development processes, and are offered by the Department of Drug Discovery and Development.
 Most students interested in pursuing these options will identify a potential mentor and be admitted directly into the mentor’s lab.

 Areas of interest include neurodegenerative diseases, cardiovascular diseases, infectious diseases, cancer, diabetes and other metabolic diseases, synthetic organic chemistry, forensic analytical chemistry, and drug delivery, disposition and formulation.

 The Health Outcomes Research and Policy option is designed for students interested in the study of social and behavioral aspects of pharmacy, research to maximize medication-related outcomes, and comparative effectiveness research, and is offered by the Department of Health Outcomes Research and Policy.
 Areas of research interest include innovation adoption, comparative effectiveness, healthcare informatics, motivational interviewing, pharmacoepidemiology and drug safety, and socio-behavioral pharmacy.

 For students currently enrolled in HSOP's Pharm.D. program, a dual-degree option exists that allows students to concurrently work toward a Ph.D. following the P1 year.

 For more information, contact graduate program student services at firstname.lastname@example.org.